Pine Log Mountain: Conservation Status & Future

 Local conservation advocates have called for the State of Georgia to purchase the Pine Log WMA property to ensure its permanent protection, citing its unspoiled creeks, endangered flora and fauna, and extensive forest ecosystem.
 Preservation proponents argue that Pine Log Mountain, situated in the exurban reaches of Atlanta’s metropolitan area, represents one of the last sizable wilderness tracts near the city.
 They fear that overdevelopment could threaten both wildlife habitat and local water quality.

 Per the DRI findings by the Northwest Georgia Regional Commission, “Rezoning this project will permit development that may negatively impact habitat for Georgia’s wildlife including important populations of species protected under Georgia’s Endangered Wildlife Act and the U.S. Endangered Species Act.”
 The U.S. Fish and Wildlife Service has also been encouraged to coordinate further on the presence of federally listed species in the area proposed for rezoning, due to the environmental sensitivity of Stamp Creek and its tributaries.

+As of September 24, 2026, Georgia DNR and partners purchased the land from the Aubrey Corporation, with the reopening date to be in Spring 2027.